-- the offender asks for your forgiveness, - the offender accepts your forgiveness, or

-• the relationship has to be or will be restored.
+- the offender agrees what they did was wrong, - the offender asks for your forgiveness, - the offender accepts your forgiveness, or - the relationship has to be or will be restored.

 Reason 2: Deception

 Satan tempts us to disobey Christ and doubt who we are in Him.